KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Experimental Results

 \subsection{Experimental Setup}

-We evaluated the proposed method using the Llama 2-7B-hf \cite{touvron2023llama}, Llama 3-8b-Instruct, Llama 3.1-8B \cite{grattafiori2024llama}, and Mistral-7B-Instruct-v0.3 \cite{jiang2023mistral7b} models.
+We evaluated the proposed method using Llama 2-7B-hf, Llama 3-8B-Instruct, Llama 3.1-8B \cite{grattafiori2024llama}, Mistral-7B-Instruct-v0.3 \cite{jiang2023mistral7b}, and Falcon-7B \cite{almazrouei2023falcon} models.
 The datasets were selected based on three distinct evaluation schemes: \ding{172} Long Context Evaluation: We used the LongBench \cite{bai2024longbench} benchmark to assess performance on long-context tasks.
-This benchmark encompasses key long-text application scenarios, including single-document question answering (QA), multi-document QA, summarization, few-shot learning, synthetic tasks, and code completion.
-The maximum sequence length for all tasks was set to 4096. \ding{173} Language Modeling: We measured the perplexity of our method on the Wikitext-2 \cite{merity2016pointer} dataset to evaluate its language modeling capabilities. \ding{174} Mathematical Reasoning: We employed the GSM8K \cite{cobbe2021training} dataset to assess the model's performance on mathematical reasoning tasks.

-We used the NVIDIA RTX 4090 GPU (24GB) to evaluate the quantized model's inference efficiency and the KV cache's compression rate.
-Section \ref{Profiling Results} elaborates on the specific configurations for KV quantization bits and the proportion of RPC.
+It encompasses multiple key long-text application scenarios.
+Due to the limited GPU memory, the maximum sequence length was set to 4096. \ding{173} Language Modeling: We measured the perplexity on the Wikitext-2 \cite{merity2016pointer} dataset to evaluate its language modeling capabilities. \ding{174} Mathematical Reasoning: We employed the GSM8K \cite{cobbe2021training} dataset to assess the model's performance on mathematical reasoning tasks.
+We used the NVIDIA RTX 4090 GPU (24GB) to evaluate the model's inference efficiency and the KV cache's compression rate.